Did you receive drugs during childbirth or another extremely painful event? If so, you may have taken Demerol, a drug used to treat pain.

-If you or someone you known as become dependent on meperidine/Demerol, it is part of your daily lives.
+If you or someone you know has become dependent on meperidine/Demerol, it is part of your daily life.
 You do not think that this use is a problem.
 Luckily, there are ways to spot and address this problem.

 Coming to Terms with Your Demerol Addiction